blzrosa/erdplus-parser/README.md

 > [!WARNING]
 > This tool **does not work** with old `.erdplus` file formats (any file created before November 1st, 2025).
 It is designed exclusively for the modern JSON structure.

+> [!TIP]
+> However, if you upload the file to [Erdplus](https://erdplus.com/) and export it, then the file inherits the new format and this parser works.

 ## Project Structure

 ```